Rjesh2006/crypto-confidentiality-anonymity-guide/signal_prtocol.md

 This makes Signal Protocol one of the most secure and widely-adopted end-to-end encryption protocols in the world.

+## Here we have the Flowchart that make it more easy to get in
 ![spv3](https://github.com/user-attachments/assets/2f591170-2bd9-4e7b-a65c-0f49ea2de626)
 <svg id="export-svg" width="100%" xmlns="http://www.w3.org/2000/svg" class="flowchart" style="max-width: 1376px; background: rgb(255, 255, 255);" viewBox="0 0 1376 3930" role="graphics-document document" aria-roledescription="flowchart-v2">